Overview

 Yes.
 BNM’s climate strategies both contribute to, and are informed by, Malaysia’s national strategies to meet national commitments made under the Paris Agreement 2015.
 BNM's approach to climate risk is supported by six tracks of BNM's key functions.
 Learn more here.

 We have a robust roadmap to reduce our Scope 1 and 2 emissions to net zero by 2030.
 Our all-encompassing approach has resulted in a four-pronged strategy designed to address current and long-term operational GHG emissions in an effective, responsible, and resilient manner.
-Our future capex will align with the following levers
+Our future capex will align with the following levers:

 Lever 1: Business Premises Optimisation